 I believe the group I came across were nannies with a couple of new kids visible in the distance near the summit.

-It is often believed that goats will eat anything.
-However, they tend to be quite discriminating and show definite preferences for elder, gorse, hawthorn, bracken, bramble, ivy, stinging nettles and privet, according to the time of year.
+Goats will reputedly eat anything, but given choice, which these privileged individuals have, they can afford to be a bit choosier.
+Their vegetation species of choice are gorse, hawthorn, elder, bracken, bramble, ivy, stinging nettles and privet, according to the season.
 In the Autumn, they will browse on the grass, moving to the slopes where they can find a plentiful supply.

 Mascot of the Royal Welsh Fusiliers